Best Value

 Without ongoing treatment, appetite typically returns and most patients regain weight unless they have built sustainable habits.
 Many patients use semaglutide as a long-term tool combined with lifestyle changes.
 Your provider can also help you taper safely if you choose to stop.

-Both work.
-In head-to-head trials, tirzepatide produced more weight loss on average but came with slightly higher GI side effects.
-Semaglutide has a longer track record and is often the right starting point.
+Both are GLP-1 medications.
+Tirzepatide is a dual GLP-1 and GIP agonist, and semaglutide is a GLP-1 agonist.
+Semaglutide has a long track record and is often a starting point.
 Your provider will discuss your goals, medical history, and budget to recommend the best fit.

 Ready to start?